 The idea of hiring paid professional audience members to lead audiences to desired reactions was a good one and there was money to be made.
 New pay-to-emote groups include pleureurs (women who would pretend to cry at the sad parts), rieurs, (those who laughed loudly at jokes), and bisseurs (those who called for encores by crying Bis!
 Bis!).

 Back in the days before television, radio was how more than 50 million Americans got their live news and entertainment.
 Without pictures to watch, listeners used their own imaginations to “see” the actors, singers and musicians.
-Being hidden from listeners’ sight allowed such things like Gunsmoke’s Matt Dillon to be played by a short, fat, bald man.*
+Being hidden from listeners’ sight allowed such roles as Gunsmoke’s Matt Dillon to be played by a short, fat, bald man.*

-In 1930, the first radio comedies appeared in the USA.
 Stars of the time included Jack Benny, Bob Hope and Red Skelton.
+The most popular was Amos and Andy.

 For centuries before radio was invented, all performances were live and in person.
 The audience’s reaction in a theater was an audible part of the performance.